brentlintner/linus/TRACKER.md

 * Even quicker streaming (look for \n\n, and leave right side of it for next prompt)

 * Add tests (smoke tests (fake API), realworld tests (real API), and unit tests

-* Sometimes can print a diff if long running?
-(1.5 pro issue?)

 * Ensuring Code Complete / Fallback Error Handling
     * Explore getting the LLM to consistently examine it's changes and consider if it made any mistakes